Crude Prices Lower on Underlying Concerns about Chinese Demand and Russian Output

-Crude oil prices are being undercut by by the slightly higher dollar index and by today's weakness in stocks.
+Crude oil prices Monday were undercut by the slightly higher dollar index and weakness in stocks.

-Also, crude oil is seeing some bearish carry-over after the president of China National Petroleum Corp's Economics & Technology Research Institute said last Friday that China's oil demand has entered a low-growth phase as greater use of electric vehicles and liquified natural gas will replace about 20 MMT or 10-12% of China's gasoline and diesel consumption this year.
+Also, crude oil saw some bearish carry-over after the president of China National Petroleum Corp's Economics & Technology Research Institute last Friday said that China's oil demand has entered a low-growth phase as greater use of electric vehicles and liquified natural gas will replace about 20 MMT or 10-12% of China's gasoline and diesel consumption this year.

+Gasoline prices saw support after Bloomberg reported last Friday that BP's refinery in Whiting, Indiana may need up to two more weeks to restore normal production after obstacles in the restart process.
+The refinery is still having problems after a shutdown on Feb 1 caused by a loss of power.

 Crude found support after OPEC+ announced on March 3 that it was extending its current crude production cuts of about 2 million bpd until the end of June.
 The group said its crude production cuts will be "returned gradually subject to market conditions" after the second quarter.
 However, OPEC Feb crude production rose +110,000 bpd to 26.680 million bpd, a bearish factor for oil prices as Iraq and UAE continue to pump above their production quotas.
 Also, Vortexa on March 4 said that OPEC+ compliance with crude production cuts is still "questionable."
 Vortexa said that Russian oil exports were about 500,000 bpd above the OPEC+ commitments, and there are "little indications that Russia is actively cutting either crude production or exports."